The City renovated Victoria Park in 2016-2017.

 Kingston is one of seven municipalities to benefit from the TD Common Ground Project in celebration of Canada's 150th year of Confederation, which will support a diverse range of projects across Canada to help grow and enhance community green spaces.

 Park Building Upgrades

-The park building is getting upgrades that include ramping into the building at all public entries, new rubber matting, accessibility improvements to the change areas, new heaters and benches.
-The washroom will now be fully accessible.
-This work is ongoing and will be completed prior to the end of summer 2017.
+The park building upgrades include ramping into the building at all public entries, new rubber matting, accessibility improvements to the change areas, new heaters and benches.
+The washrooms are now fully accessible.